serjilyashenko/HabitIT/README.md

 **Notes:**
 * LocalStorage persist habits
 * Keeps all history in LS
-* Tests are running on GitHub Actions
+* Tests are running on GitHub Actions.